Sulfide scavenging by-products in NGLs

 Our analysis kit requires samples to be in an aqueous solution, as an amine signal in crude would be obscured by the organic background.
 To measure amine- and triazine-compounds in hydrocarbons, we developed an extraction method leveraging commonly used methods for amine analysis.
 For sample extraction, we weighed approximately 5-10-g of NGL sample from a cylinder, shown in Figure 2, into a 50-ml centrifuge vial.
 We then added an equal mass of 10-mM HCl.

 The vial was vortexed for two minutes, and then centrifuged to separate the water and hydrocarbon phases.
 Although some liquid is lost during this process, the non-volatility of MEA and dithiazine guarantees they remain in aqueous solution.
 We collect 100-uL of the aqueous phase, add reagent and 1M NaOH to adjust the pH above 12.7.
-This prepared sample was added to the nanoparticle vial, and analyzed using our calibration curves.
+We added this prepared sample to the nanoparticle vial, and subsequently analyzed the sample using our calibration curves.

 The results are presented in Table 1.
 The amine values are in the 20-40-ppm range with a clear, strong signal.
-These results are clear proof that triazine-based scavenging is occurring upstream of the gas collection site, Meanwhile, the dithiazine signal ranges from close to no detect to close to 40-ppm.
+These results are clear proof that triazine-based scavenging is occurring upstream of the gas collection site.
+Meanwhile, the dithiazine signal ranges from near no-detect to close to 40-ppm.

 Amine and dithiazine analysis in slop water

 Slop water analysis provides insights into system operation and performance over time.
-Amines will concentrate in the aqueous phase, while dithiazine will build in concentration to its relatively low solubility limit.
 Water analysis is even simpler than NGL analysis, as the extraction step is not needed.
+Amines will concentrate in the aqueous phase.
+Dithiazine will build in concentration to its relatively low solubility limit.

 Looking at the dithiazine numbers, we see a similar trend to the amine concentration.
 Generally, there is a few hundred ppm.
 But at the sites with high amine there is also high dithiazine, over 0.6% by weight.
 These results point to these two sites as locations that should be investigated for problems.